CACI-International/ergo/ergolang/user_guide/src/tutorial/basics.md

 { key = value, otherkey = othervalue }
 ```

-The syntax for maps is actually the **same** as sequential code blocks; they
+The syntax for maps is the **same** as sequential code blocks; they open a new
-open a new environment scope (which can have bindings that shadow outer
+environment scope (which can have bindings that shadow outer environments), and
-environments), and the block itself evaluates to the map of environment bindings
+the block itself evaluates to the map of environment bindings if the final
-if the final expression in the map is a binding:
+expression in the map is a binding:

 ```ergo
 {